Christmas shadow box snow scene with fire pit

 There is nothing like sitting around a fire.
 Don’t you think it conjures up conversation like nothing else?

-The fire pit really does give off the cutest little flickering glow under the snow!
+The battery operated candle votive fire pit really does give off the cutest little flickering glow under the snow!

-This little snow scene is nowhere near as grand as my mom’s village, but I’m sure she’d be happy to know all the memories my version brings up.
-What would your own little memory filled shadow box crate look like?
+My own little snow scene is nowhere near as grand as my mom’s village, but I’m sure she’d be happy to know all the memories my version brings up.
+What would your own little memory filled Christmas shadow box snow scene with fire pit look like?

 And now for the really fun part…